-Want to earn money blogging today?
+Want to earn money blogging?

 One of the most important things to make money from your blog that people seem to over look are what pages you have on your blog.